open-ephys/ONI/source/api/liboni/liboni-example.rst

 minimum size for a given device table (the maximum frame read and write sizes across devices in the table aligned to the bus width of hardware communication link).
-This provides the lowest latency, but is optimal only for very low bandwidth acquisition and deterministic and low-latency threads (e.g. those found on real-time operating system).
+This provides the lowest latency, but is optimal only for very low bandwidth acquisition and deterministic and low-latency threads (e.g., those found on real-time operating system).
 On a normal computer, these buffers can be set manually to optimize the bandwidth/latency trade off.
 For example, to set the buffer read and write sizes to 1024 and 8192 bytes respectively, use